bcnataly/data-analyst-portfolio-nataly/4_Project_PowerBI-DAX/README.md

 ## 📌 Project Overview

 Perú CarHub, a car dealership based in Peru, requires a visual report to track its sales.
-This project aims to use an interactive dashboard to highlight the key drivers of sales performance, as well as the least contributing factors.
+This project uses an interactive dashboard to highlight the key drivers of sales performance and the least contributing factors.
 The project will use Power BI to leverage data aggregations and advanced DAX functions to deliver actionable insights.

 ## 🛠️ Tools & Technologies
 - **Power BI Desktop**